sinch/net-ConferenceCalling/readme.md

 What we did here was just checking whether a participant was muted or not, plus deciding if we wanted a mute/unmute action to be added.
 In your home controller, add the actions Mute, Unmute and Kick.

-I know it's a tutorial, but lets refactor a little bit as well.
+I know it's a tutorial, but let's refactor a little bit as well.

 So in **HomeController.cs**, create private methods for getting a confernce and a participant.